Did someone say chocolate?

 Ritual cacao is made from ground cacao beans, water, cacao butter, and sugar (typically coconut or monk).
 Since it is in its purest form, this bitter liquid is actually naturally high in iron, magnesium and B-complex vitamins.

-Since this unsweetened muddy looking drink does not come with the sweet indulgence as many prefer, adding different natural sweeteners allows for more enjoyment to the overall experience.
+Since this unsweetened muddy looking cacao drink does not come with the sweet indulgence as many prefer, adding different natural sweeteners allows for more enjoyment to the overall experience.

 How We Do It:

-- 1-2 oz of ceremony grade cacao
+- 1-2 oz of ceremonial grade cacao

 - Half a cup of water